velodrome-finance/contracts/SPECIFICATION.md

 ## RewardsDistributor

 Standard Curve-fee distribution contract, modified for use with rebases.
+Rebase claims against expired veNFTs will be distributed as unlocked VELO to the owner of the veNFT.

 ## VeArtProxy